Sleight of hand: Association with stage magic

 Sleight of hand during stage magic performances is not common, as most magic events and stunts are performed with objects visible to a much larger audience, but is nevertheless done occasionally by many stage performers.
 The most common magic tricks performed with sleight of hand on stage are rope manipulations and card tricks, with the first typically being done with a member of the audience to rule out the possibility of stooges and the latter primarily being done on a table while a camera is live-recording, allowing the rest of the audience to see the performance on a big screen.
 Worldwide acclaimed stage magician David Copperfield often includes illusions featuring sleight of hand in his stage shows.

 Association with card cheating

-Although being mostly used for entertainment and comedy purposes, sleight of hand is also notoriously used to cheat at casinos and gambling facilities throughout the world.
-Common ways to professionally cheat at card games using sleight of hand include palming, switching, ditching, and stealing cards from the table.
+Although being mostly used for entertainment and comedy purposes, sleight of hand is also used to cheat at casinos and gambling facilities throughout the world.
+Common ways to cheat at card games using sleight of hand include palming, switching, ditching, and stealing cards from the table.
 Such techniques involve extreme misdirection and years of practice.
 For these reasons, the term sleight of hand frequently carries negative associations of dishonesty and deceit at many gambling halls, and many magicians known around the world are publicly banned from casinos, such as British mentalist and close-up magician Derren Brown, who is banned from every casino in Britain.